omardelarosa/code-music-demos/public/slides.md

 --

--   I'm a Tech Lead on the Search Data Science Team at Grubhub. 🍕🌮
+-   I'm a Senior Software Engineer at Spotify. 🎶

 --